What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 Use your credit card like a debit card as a general rule to keep your spending in check.
 Make only purchases you know you can afford.
 Keeping your credit utilization low and paying off your credit card purchases regularly can keep your credit account active and your credit score in good standing.

-One approach to keep track of your transactions, incentives, and bill due dates is to monitor your credit card account.
-It’s a good idea to monitor your credit account’s activity and balance on a regular basis.
+One way to track your transactions, incentives, and bill due dates is to monitor your credit card account.
+Monitoring your credit account’s activity and balance regularly is a good idea.
 You can set up notifications for each time your card is used to make a purchase.
-This will allow you to keep track of your spending and balance, as well as swiftly warn you of any fraudulent purchases.
+It will allow you to keep track of your spending and balance and swiftly warn you of fraudulent purchases.

 You should notify your card issuer immediately if you discover any suspicious charges.
-It’s possible that your account has been hacked.
-Failure to report suspicious behavior promptly may result in your account being maxed out, which will impact your credit score due to someone else’s bad behavior.
+Your account may have been hacked.
+Failure to report suspicious behavior promptly may result in your account being maxed out, impacting your credit score due to someone else’s bad behavior.
 It may also take longer for the problem to be resolved and for your score to improve.

 Keep your credit report in check